kikioh/digital-parallel-NMR/README.md

 # digital-parallel-NMR
-A digital twin for liquid state parallel NMR Spectroscopy
+A digital twin for parallel liquid-state NMR Spectroscopy

 ## Description